-In the spring of the 2020-2021 school year, students participated in the Bureau of Indian Education testing in ELA, math and science.
-Social studies testing required for the 2020-2021 school year.
-For the 2021-2022 school year student testing will continue to be guided by the BIE requirements.
+In the spring of the 2022-2023 school year, students participated in the Bureau of Indian Education Unified Assessment testing in ELA, math and science.
+For the 2023-2024 school year student testing in grades 3-8 will continue to be guided by the BIE requirements.